RubixML/Server/README.md

 ---
 ### Getting Started
 Once you've trained a learner in Rubix ML, the next step is to use it to make predictions.
-If the model is going to used to make predictions in real-time (as opposed to offline) then you'll need to make it availble to clients through a *server*.
+If the model is going to used to make predictions in real-time (as opposed to offline) then you'll need to make it available to clients through a *server*.
 Rubix ML model servers expose your estimators as standalone services (such as REST or RPC) that can be queried in a live production environment.
 The library also provides an object oriented client API for executing commands on the server from your applications.

 ---
 ### Servers